qor/doc/admin/authentication.md

 ### Authorization For Menus

-QOR Admin will check permission mode `roles.Read` when checking if current user has the ability to view the menu, other modes will ignored.
+QOR Admin will check permission mode `roles.Read` when checking if the current user has the ability to view the menu, other modes will ignore.

 ```go
 Admin.AddMenu(&admin.Menu{Name: "Report", Link: "/admin", Permission: roles.Allow(roles.Read, "admin")})